What is HEIJUNKA (平準化)

-In short: Load leveling, Production leveling, production smoothing
+Heijunka in short: Load leveling, Production leveling, production smoothing.

-A technique to produce intermediate goods at a constant rate, to allow further processing to be carried out at a constant and predictable rate.
+Load leveling is a technique to produce intermediate goods at a constant rate.
+This allows further processing to be carried out at a constant and predictable rate.

 Ideally production can easily be leveled where demand is constant.
 Unfortunately this is rarely the case because actual customer demand fluctuates.